Current fluctuations in a semi-infinite line: Introduction

 Our understanding of this scenario is based on our analysis for $\gamma=\frac{\Gamma}{\sqrt{T}}$, where we show that the probability of $Q_T$ follows a large deviation principle

 where $\phi(j)$ is the large deviation function (ldf) of current.
 Here, the symbol $\asymp$ implies that the ratio of logarithm of two sides in \eref{current_dist_ldf} converges to $1$ for large $T$.
 The ldf for $\Gamma\to \infty$ characterises the fast coupling regime.
-The $\Gamma\to 0$ gives the slow coupling regime where $\phi(j)$ vanishes.
+The $\Gamma\to 0$ gives the slow coupling regime where $\phi(j)$ vanishes and it reflects a different large deviations scaling.

-Infinite one dimensional systems are known to exhibit a long-term memory of initial state and our system is not an exception.
+Infinite one dimensional systems are known \cite{derrida_current_2009,Krapivsky2015} to exhibit a long-term memory of initial state and our system is not an exception.
 To emphasize this dependence mostly two kinds of initial states are considered.
-In one, the initial state is drawn from an equilibrium measure where atypical fluctuations in the initial state contribute to the current fluctuations.
+In one, the initial state is drawn from a stationary measure where atypical fluctuations in the initial state contribute to the current fluctuations.
 In the second, only typical configurations in the initial state are allowed.
 The long-time statistics of $Q_T$ or equivalently the ldf $\phi(j)$ is different in the two ensembles of initial states.
-Drawing analogy with disorder averages in spin-glass, these two ensembles are referred as the annealed and quenched initial states, respectively.
-The analogy is more evident for the cumulant generating function (cgf) in the two ensembles
+Drawing analogy with disorder averages in spin-glass, these two initial states are referred as the annealed and the quenched ensembles, respectively.
+The analogy is evident for the cumulant generating function (cgf) in the two ensembles

-where the subscripts ($\mathcal{A}$ and $\mathcal{Q}$) denote the respective ensembles, the $\left<\right>_{\mathrm{hist}}$ denotes average over evolution, and $\left<\right>_{\mathrm{init}}$ denotes average over the initial state.
+where the subscripts ($\mathcal{A}$ and $\mathcal{Q}$) denote the respective (annealed and quenched) ensembles, the $\left<\right>_{\mathrm{hist}}$ denotes average over evolution, and $\left<\right>_{\mathrm{init}}$ denotes average over the initial state.
 For $\mu_{\mathcal{}Q}(\lambda)$ the initial-average of the slow-varying logarithm is dominated by the contribution from the most-typical configuration of the initial state.
-In the two examples we consider, the typical density profile in the initial state is chosen to be uniform density $\rho_0(x)=\rho_b$.
+In the two examples we consider, the average density profile of the initial state is uniform at value $\rho_b$.

 \numparts The essential physics can be seen already in the simplest example of the non-interacting particles.
 For the annealed ensemble